lstmemery/yeast-transcriptomics/README.md

 - Create visualizations of results (heatmaps, barplots, etc.)
 - Phylogenetic/Taxonomic trees for yeast strains

-### Skills
-You will need an introductory knowledge of R, RNA expression analysis workflows, design thinking, and coding skills.
-Coding in R (or Python) and basic knowledge of git/github is an asset.
-Team communications will happen in person and in [slack](hackseq19.slack.com).

 ### Software
 Please have the latest versions of R and R Bioconductor installed on your laptop prior to the workshop.
 RStudio (the free version) is highly recommended as well, since we will be teaching in this environment.